-Let’s Talk About It is a library discussion series that brings scholars and community members together to explore how selected books illuminate a particular theme.
+Let’s Talk About It, is a library discussion series that brings scholars and community members together to explore how selected books illuminate a particular theme.
 The Havelock-Craven County Public Library and Lifetime Learning Center are partners in presenting this nine-week series.
-The Thursday night programs include an opportunity to read five books and interact with five visiting scholars to learn more about the authors and to discuss the books.
+The Thursday night programs include an opportunity to read five books and interact with five visiting scholars to learn more about the authors and to discuss the themes of each book.

-Meeting dates for this year’s programs are on Thursdays, from February 23 to April 20, at the Havelock Library from 6 to 8 p.m.
-The program is free.
+The five meeting dates for this year’s programs are all on Thursdays: February 8 & 22, March 8 & 22 and April 12.
+All sessions take place at the Havelock-Craven County Public Library from 6 to 8 p.m.

 The program is FREE and books are provided on loan.
 Please call the library at (252) 447-7509 to register for the program.
 The schedule for our speakers and the order in which we will read the books will be confirmed in January.

 This year’s topic…